 As for Method 1, we have

-Here, $T_N$ is a diagonal matrix so that $e^{-\mathrm{i}T_N t/K}$ could be implemented directly by the circuit in \cite{Zhang.2024} or the subroutine for quadratic functions in the phase, both based on $\{\mathrm{CNOT, R_z}\}$ gates.
+Here, $T_N$ is a diagonal matrix so that $e^{-\mathrm{i}T_N t/K}$ can be implemented directly by the circuit in \cite{Zhang.2024} or the subroutine for quadratic functions in the phase, both based on $\{\mathrm{CNOT, R_z}\}$ gates.
 On the other hand, $V_N$ is not diagonal, and first one needs to carry out numerical/analytical calculations to obtain all the entries which are integrals over the space domain.
-This could be tough work for large $N$ (at least to the authors' best knowledge) and a general potential $V$.
-Moreover, the derivation of the circuit to implement $e^{-\mathrm{i}V_N t/K}$ could be a hard task since $V_N$ may be a dense $N\times N$ matrix whose encoding needs the complexity $\mathcal{O}(N^2)$ in general.
+This is tough work for large $N_0$ (at least to the authors' best knowledge) and a general potential $V$.
+Moreover, the derivation of the circuit to implement $e^{-\mathrm{i}V_N t/K}$ can be a hard task since $V_N$ is a dense $N\times N$ matrix whose encoding needs the complexity $O(N^2)$ in general.
 If we assume the quantum circuit is prepared, then we arrive at a quantum state that encodes the Fourier coefficient $\mathbf{c}(t)$.
 One way to obtain a discrete wave function as the quantum state is to simply apply a shifted quantum Fourier transform $F_N$ to the input registers after the quantum circuit of RTE.

 As for Method 2, we have

 Since $D_N$ is a diagonal matrix and $F_N$ is unitary, we have $e^{-\mathrm{i}F_N D_N F_N^\dag t/K} = F_N e^{-\mathrm{i} D_N t/K} F_N^\dag$.
 Moreover, we note that $V_N$ in Method 2 is also a diagonal matrix, then we can employ either the subroutine for unitary diagonal matrices or the one for piecewise polynomials in the phase to deal with both $e^{-\mathrm{i} D_N t/K}$ and $e^{-\mathrm{i} V_N t/K}$.
 Therefore, with the help of shifted quantum Fourier transform $F_N$, Method 2 seems to provide a more direct and simple quantum circuit of the RTE operator than Method 1.
 Furthermore, the quantum state has already encoded a discrete wave function as we discussed above.